marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 #### Notes

 - All transport and cycling times are calculated to the ANZ Centre in Docklands and include walking time.
-If you work elsewhere, your mileage may vary—and some adjustments may be necessary.
+If you work elsewhere, your mileage may vary-and some adjustments may be necessary.
 - High-resolution images and source data are available in the appendix.

 ### Train & Tram Routes